argythana/dev_boilerplate_course/lecture_notes/lecture_2_venv_pycharm_poetry/poetry_notes.md

 ```

 ## Edit pyproject.toml file
 Use Pycharm or any other editor.

+**Leave author name to empty to avoid conflicts in repo**